SmartPracticeschool/llSPS-INT-1356-Smart-Agriculture-system-based-on-IoT/README.md

 5.)Here we are using the Online IoT simulator for getting the Temperature,Humidity and Soil Moisture values.

-# As in this project we will buit an UI with the use of NODE-RED
+# As in this project we will built an UI with the use of NODE-RED
 ## Web App user Interface
 ### 1.)
 Smart_home Tab
 ![](Project_tasks/smarthome_UI.png)